agavakole/alx-system_engineering-devops/README.md

-Task 13.Creating a symbolic link
+Task 14.Create a script that copies all the HTML files